stllfe/manuscript/README.md

 2. Generate a CLI.
 3. Parse arguments, handling special syntax for config files (`-c` / `--with`).
 4. Process values for interpolation and custom hooks.
-5. Validate the final, resolved values with `pydantic`.
+5. Validate the final resolved values with `pydantic`.
-6. Inject the final values back into your script's global scope and expose them via a read-only dict.
+6. Inject the final values back into your script's global scope and expose them via a read-only dictionary.

 ## Installation

-This project uses `uv` for package management.
+This project uses [`uv`](https://docs.astral.sh/uv/) for package management.

-- **Create a virtual environment and install deps:**
+- **Create a virtual environment and install dependencies:**

 ```shell
 uv venv